-- 4.21.
+- 4.20.
 The Institute has a zero tolerance towards sexual harassment, sexual assault and any violence and treats all reports or concerns seriously and sensitively.
-Individuals who make, or who are the subject of a complaint, will be treated fairly and in a supportive manner. - 4.22.
-The Institute recognizes that students and staff might experience a range of emotions and it is important for them to know there are support services available at the Institute and outside that can help them. - 4.23.
-The Institute provides a range of support to students affected by SASH.
+Individuals who make, or who are the subject of a complaint, will be treated fairly and in a supportive manner. - 4.21.
+The Institute recognises that students and staff might experience a range of emotions, and it is important for them to know there are support services available at the Institute and outside that can help them. - 4.22.
+The Institute provides a range of support to students affected by sexual harassment, sexual assault or any violence.
 Student and staff input is valued.
 Private and confidential personal counselling service to get help and support will be offered to affected students and staff.
-They will be provided with advice and discuss appropriate support options, suggestions on strategies with coping with the incident and steps to further enhance their safety. - 4.24.
+They will be provided with advice and discuss appropriate support options, suggestions on strategies to cope with the incident and steps to further enhance their safety. - 4.23.
 The Institute will also support student to make contact and liaise with any internal unit or external agencies for further support if necessary.
-In their dealings with external parties the reporters will be supported by the Head of Marketing and Student Experience or any nominated Institute staff during the process.
+In their dealings with external parties the reporters will be supported by the Head of Student Services or any nominated Institute staff during the process.

-1800 RESPECT (24 Hour Counselling Helpline) 1800 737 732 Interpreter 131 450 www.1800respect.org.au
+1800 RESPECT (24 Hour Counselling Helpline)

+1800 737 732 Interpreter 131 450 www.1800respect.org.au